 CDE is committed to making this process as easy as possible.
-This webpage explains the requirements, how teachers can submit the information and how unlicensed teachers can meet the requirements.
-We also include tools such as drop-in letters and fact sheets to help you communicate with your teachers about the requirements and how to complete them.
+This webpage explains the requirements, how teachers can submit the information and how non-licensed teachers can meet the requirements.
+The Communications Toolkit for Districts includes tools such as drop-in letters and fact sheets to help districts communicate with teachers about the requirements and how to complete them.

 To meet this training requirement, State Board of Education rules require evidence-based training in teaching reading must:

-- Address the content of the educator preparation literacy standards referenced in the state board’s Rules for the Administration of Educator License Endorsements, 1 CCR 301-101, section 4.02(5) through 4.02(12); and
+- Address the content of the educator preparation literacy standards referenced in the state board’s Rules for the Administration of Educator License Endorsements, 1 CCR 301-101, section 4.02(5) through 4.02(12).

 - Include an end-of-course assessment that teachers can provide evidence of passing.